 “I only have praise for the guidance and mentoring I received.” – Maaike

 “Everyone felt really approachable, so I did not have any issues asking for help or clarification on tasks.” – Maurits

 We look back at our coopration with Dilara, Maaike and Maurits with the same positive feeling, which makes our enthusiasm to offer work placement positions even bigger!

 Nathalie De Sutter explains: “Coaching an intern involves a great deal of responsbility.
 It is a first work experience for many interns: they start to apply their theoretical knowledge in the actual work field and, on top of that, they have to get used to working in an office: the schedule, communication channels, work arrangement with colleagues, vendors and even clients… A whole new world opens up.
 Spending an entire day in the office also takes some getting used to!
 At Untranslate, we like to immerse our interns in our daily activities from the very start.
 This means that they participate in team meetings, presentations and workshops with clients, sales and marketing related activities, brainstorming on operational efficiency and – to keep the best for last – our ‘after work’ sessions, which, for now, still take place online.”

-Els Van Humbeeck, HR responsible at Untranslate: “Knowing your collagues are available and ready to help (even virtually), is an important given for an intern.
+Els Van Humbeeck, HR responsible at Untranslate: “Knowing your colleagues are available and ready to help (even virtually), is an important given for an intern.
 Even when working remotely, there was always someone from the team available to explain a word of two.
-But the other way around we received useful information from our interns as well: their training in Computer-Aided Language Mediation at UGent provided us with the latest updates on trends and tools regarding translation technology and social media.”
+But the other way around we received useful information from our interns as well: their training in Computer-Assisted Language Mediation at UGent provided us with the latest updates on trends and tools regarding translation technology and social media.”